Technical Due Diligence for M&A Integration

 What's architectural debt

-How does it impact M&A
+How does architectural debt impact M&A

-What technologies do you recommend
+What technologies do you recommend for long-term systems

 Wrapping Up